Yusef567/be-holistic-health/README.md

 ### Seeding the Databases

 Once you have created the databases you can seed the development database by running the following command `npm run seed`, any changes made to the development database will persist.
-If you want to reset the development database and remove any changes run the same command again.
+If you want to reset the development database and remove any changes run the same command again

-The test database is reseeded before each test is ran and restarts every time you run the tests by running the `npm test` command with the test data, changes to the test database will not presist.
+The test database is reseeded before each test is ran and restarts every time you run the tests by running the `npm test` command with the test data, changes to the test database will not presist

 ### Testing